-The Purchase Funnel panel in Analytics is a report on your store’s sales funnel and how each stage of the funnel converts.
+The Purchase funnel panel in Squarespace analytics is a report on your store’s sales funnel and how each stage of the funnel converts.
 With this data, you have insight into:

 - How many visits convert into purchases

 - How changes you make to your store affect conversion over time

 To filter results by product or member site, you must have both reporting and store manager permissions.